 Though synthetic data creation is a powerful tool for driving higher test coverage, the latest World Quality Report found that only around half of test teams create and maintain synthetic data for testing [2].

-2. Data Analysis and Comparisons
+2. Data analysis and comparisons

 Data analysis and comparisons give tests teams the ability to measure coverage and compare it across different environments, identifying gaps in data density and variety, before filling them with synthetic test data generation.